vahit19/4DeepAnalytics.com/README.md

 As social distancing and face masks become an important tool to combat COVID-19, Government regulations or organizations may wish to be notified when individuals are not wearing a mask and those who do not comply with social distance rules, below is a demo of Istanbul Covid-19 Social Distancing Analysis based on AI Deep Learning based Video Analytics with Live Dashboard,

-the demo project streaming video from Cities Public Live Cameras:
+V1 of CoronaLytics demo streaming video from Cities Public Live Cameras:

 [![Covid-19 Istanbul](https://yt-embed.herokuapp.com/embed?v=3P4LBxkxPBA)](https://www.youtube.com/watch?v=3P4LBxkxPBA "Covid-19 Istanbul")

-Also CoronaLytics with Live Dashboard and HeatMap, Please kindly see the demo video at this Link:
+Also V2 of CoronaLytics with Live Dashboard and HeatMap, Please kindly see the demo video at this Link:

 [![The CoronaLytics](https://yt-embed.herokuapp.com/embed?v=25rIhR1a1sA&feature=youtu.be)](https://www.youtube.com/watch?v=25rIhR1a1sA&feature=youtu.be "The CoronaLytics")